 What should you expect?
 The streets of Pitres are small and pretty and its houses are adorned with brightly colored Geraniums and Bougainvillea.

 The town square, dating to Roman times, is a wide-open space surrounded by towering Sycamore trees with a fountain at its center.
-The Iglesia de Nuestra Señora de la Expectación stands proudly overlooking the large plaza.
+The Iglesia Parroquial de San Roque stands proudly overlooking the large plaza.

-But the most interesting thing about Pitres, are its legends!
-Its people are known to most as 'Barbarians'... keep reading to find out why!
+But, the most interesting thing about Pitres, is its many legends!
+Its people are known as the 'Barbarians'... keep reading to find out why!

 Check out the other Alpujarra villages: Lanjarón - Órgiva - Pampaneira - Bubión - Capileira - Trevélez

 ** The pretty flowers in the village of Pitres

 Contents on This Page

 - The Historic District

 - The Barbarians & The Port of Pitres

 - Hiking in and Around Pitres